zolyfarkas/spf4j/src/site/markdown/logging.md

 Logging is a core aspect of every application.
 The recommended approach to logging is [structured logging](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/).

 To have have efficient and structured logging, your application needs to log to files.
 (The console is not ideal for structured data due to various libraries, including JVM using it for messages in various formats...)

-Let's see how logging structured data is done:

-* Logging is done to avro binary files compressed with snappy.
+One good approach is to log to avro binary files compressed with snappy.
+An additional benefit is that you can leverage your hadoop stack to analyze your logs.
 The log record schema is described [at](https://zolyfarkas.github.io/core-schema/avrodoc.html#/schema/org.spf4j.base.avro.LogRecord)

+Let's look at how logging structured data is done in detail:

 * Let's call the demo app endpoint with debug logging on: